How to Become an IT Manager

 “There’s always a strong focus on the technical skills to be an IT manager,” Chartrand said, “but the soft skills are just as important.
 In an IT management role, you’re managing a team as well as their technical skills.”

-LePage agrees with his IT career advising team.
-Here are the top six skills these experts recommend to become an effective IT manager:
+Here are the top skills these career advisors recommend to become an effective IT manager:

 - Communication, especially the ability to listen, ask clarifying questions and communicate with audiences of varying technical abilities